argan-rs/argan/docs/argan.md

     Host::new("http://abc.example.com", abc_example_com_root),
 ]);

-// If we create a resource with a host pattern, it's automatically placed under that
+// If we create a resource with a host pattern, it will be placed under that
 // host when we add it to a router.

 let mut bca_example_com_root = Resource::new("http://bca.example.com/");
 bca_example_com_root.set_handler_for(Method::GET.to(|| async { "bca.example.com" }));

+router.add_resource(bca_example_com_root);

-// We can also add a hostless resource tree for requests with a "Host" that doesn't
+// We can also add a hostless resource tree to handle requests with a "Host" that
-// match any of our hosts.
+// doesn't match any of our hosts.

 let mut hostless_resource = Resource::new("/resource");
 hostless_resource.set_handler_for(Method::GET.to(|| async { "resource" }));

-router.add_resource([bca_example_com_root, hostless_resource]);
+router.add_resource(hostless_resource);

 let router_service = router.into_leaked_service();
 ```